Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Evaluation Bias Impact on LLM-as-a-judge

 \textbf{Impact of different evaluation prompts.} We next examine how the evaluation prompt style influences the LLM judge’s scoring.
 Table \ref{tab:prompt-impact} summarizes the average GPT-Judge scores under two prompt strategies, an Elaborated rubric-based prompt versus a Minimal prompt, for answers produced by Llama 3.1-8B-Instruct models fine-tuned on various training datasets.

-The trend is clear: using a detailed, structured prompt leads to systematically lower scores (harsher judgments), while the minimal prompt yields higher scores (more lenient evaluations) for the same answers.
-For example, the LLaMA 3.1 evaluation model trained on 50 bias samples (Bias-50) obtained an average score of 7.04 on MMLU-Pro questions under the detailed rubric prompt, compared to 6.6 under the minimal prompt.
+The trend is clear for GPT-Judge.
+Using a detailed, structured prompt leads to systematically lower scores (harsher judgments), while the minimal prompt yields higher scores (more lenient evaluations) for the same answers.
+For example, the LLaMA 3.1 evaluation model trained on 50 bias samples (Bias-50) obtained an average score of 7.04 on MMLU-Pro questions under the minimal prompt, compared to 6.6 under the detailed rubric prompt.
 A similar trend is observed across other datasets and evaluation models.
+In contrast, JudgeLM exhibits lower sensitivity to prompt variations, with its scores remaining relatively stable across different prompt styles.
+While minor fluctuations are observed, the overall scoring trends remain consistent under both the Minimal and Elaborate prompts.

 A plausible explanation is that the Elaborated prompt forces the GPT-Judge judge to follow a step-by-step evaluation rubric, which in turn reduces the influence of superficial answer features.
 This structured reasoning likely filters out spurious advantages such as excessive length, authoritative-sounding references, or emotional tone that might otherwise sway the judge.
 By focusing the evaluation on factual correctness, relevance, and adherence to instructions, the detailed prompt yields more objective (albeit stricter) scoring.
-In contrast, the Minimal prompt provides little guidance, so the judge model may unconsciously reward those superficial features, leading to higher, but less reliable, scores for the same content.
+In contrast, JudgeLM’s stability likely stems from being fine-tuned as a dedicated evaluator on large-scale annotated scoring data, allowing it to internalize the evaluation criteria during training.
+Consequently, JudgeLM’s scoring decisions rely more on its learned evaluation function and are less dependent on external prompt guidance.